OpenTreeOfLife/reference-taxonomy/registry/README.md

 (Instructions needed on how to do taxonomy and synthetic tree selections e.g. plants, fungi, chordates.
 There are some hints in the .py file.)

+See the (sparse) code comments for some information on how the resolution and registration operations work.

+Currently topological constraints consist of at most two samples and at most one exclusion.
+The number of samples can be increased easily;
+increasing the number of exclusions will require additional coding.